Species Introduction

 ✓ Expert Tip

-Q: How do I properly acclimatise a Long Fin Bristlenose Pleco to my aquarium?
+Q: How do I properly acclimatise my Long Fin Bristlenose Pleco to my aquarium?

-Acclimatising a Long Fin Bristlenose Pleco is crucial for ensuring its health and wellbeing.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes, allowing the fish to adjust to the new water parameters.
-Continue this process for approximately one hour before gently transferring the Pleco into the tank using a net, avoiding adding the bag water to your aquarium.
-This method helps to minimise stress and shock, facilitating a smoother transition.
+Acclimatising your Long Fin Bristlenose Pleco is crucial for their health.
+Start by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalise the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag over the next hour.
+This slow mixing helps them adjust to the water parameters.
+Once acclimatised, gently net the pleco into the tank, avoiding adding bag water, which may contain harmful substances.

 ✓ Expert Tip